Tesfagit/Our-repo/README.md

-# This is "Our Social Media" repository
+# "Our Social Media" repository